 Credit: AP

 Other research has found a growing number of storms are stalling out once ashore, which tends to drive up rainfall amounts and flood risks.
-Hurricane Debby, which swamped the Georgia and Carolina coasts just weeks ago, is one of several slow-movers that have struck the U.S. recently.
+Hurricane Debby, which swamped the Georgia and Carolina coasts just weeks ago, is one of several slow movers that have struck the U.S. recently.

-Experts says those trends merit more investigation, but that it’s too soon to say the changes are caused by global warming.
+Experts says those trends merit more investigation, but it’s too soon to say the changes are caused by global warming.

 A note of disclosure